min2ha/ukwa-site/content/target/41230/index.en.md

   "subject": "Food Archive"
 }

-# Guaridan, The: Never mind the BBC – here's 20 years of top Guardian recipes

 The culinary world was left reeling by the prospect of the BBC mothballing its online recipes.
 The Guardian published links to some of their favourite recipes.